ecaepp/ansible_role_nginx/README.md

 ## Nginx

-This role is being built to deploy an Nginx server on Ubuntu 16.04 that is configured and setup securly.
+This role is built to deploy Nginx on an Ubuntu 16.04.

-This role is currently in alpha testing

 ## Requirements